Submissions for the Manchester Open Exhibition 2022 will open on Weds 16 Jun – click here to find out more.

 The following types of work are inadmissible:

-- Works that have already been exhibited in city-centre Manchester.
+- Works that have already been exhibited in a major institution in Manchester (excluding prints)

 Pricing of work and sales procedure

-Please refer to the FAQs for information on how to price your work.
+Please refer to our guide on how to price your work.
 You will be required to state the price you wish to charge for your work on your application form.
 This price cannot be changed.

 All prices stated on the Entry Form should include UK postage and packing for sending unframed prints from the edition to Purchasers.